SQLite Index

 If you query the contacts table with one of the following conditions in the WHERE clause, SQLite will utilize the multicolumn index to search for data.

-1) filter data by the first_name column.
+1) Filter data by the first_name column.

 WHERE